 Creede has a thriving arts scene and there are numerous galleries and even a theater that puts on numerous productions every summer.

-Where to Stay in Creede and Lake City: The North Face Lodge in Lake City and Aspen Inn in Creede.
+Where to Stay in Creede and Lake City: The North Face Lodge in Lake City.
 Camp at Mountain Views at Rivers Edge.
 For vacation rentals, stay at this quaint cabin in Creede, or the Silver Coin Cabin in Lake City.

-Where to Eat & Drink in Creede and Lake City: Blue Moose Cafe in Creede, and Climb Elevated Eatery in Lake City.
-Drink at Tommyknocker Tavern in Creede and Lake City Brewing Company in Lake City.
+Where to Eat & Drink in Creede and Lake City: Tommyknocker Tavern for BBQ in Creede, and Climb Elevated Eatery in Lake City.
+Drink at Square Peg Brewerks in Creede and Lake City Brewing Company in Lake City.

 7. Cripple Creek and Victor